RexanWONG/RexanWONG/README.md

 ---

-# 🏆 Hackathons
+# 🏆 Hackathons + awards

-So far, I have won awards at 5 hackathons in the past
+Here is a list of the prizes that I won in hackathon and coding related competitions in the past :

 ## 🥇 **Mina Protocol X Developer Dao - First Place Grand Prize winner**